Francesca Marjoram MBACP

 Deciding to work with a counsellor in a therapeutic relationship is a big step and you may be feeling apprehensive or nervous.
 Together we will work collaboratively to set goals and work towards achieving whatever change you decide to make.

 I am an experienced BACP accredited counsellor and have worked for the last four years for a charity providing counselling for adult survivors of sexual violence, as well as in private practice.
+In my private practice work I have supported individuals to work through issues such as redundancy, divorce, bereavement, loss and grief, and to explore presenting symptoms such as anxiety and depression.
 I offer a safe, empathetic, non-judgmental and confidential space in which to explore any issues that may be concerning you.